cssmfc/camgirl-obs/source_editor_tool/README.md

 **:neutral_face: Con:**
 - does not auto correct the markup
-- this file must be placed in the same folder as the one which will be edited in order for the additional resources and full paths of your resources to render corectley (show images, additional/external stylesheet... so on)
+- this file must be placed in the same folder as the one which will be edited in order for the additional resources and full paths of your resources to render correctly (show images, additional/external style-sheet... so on)
-- it does not use the language detection for rendering diferent markup types with diferent visual styles
+- it does not use the language detection for rendering different markup types with different visual styles
 - it does not render php with server-side dependencies (you can only view its source)
 - it does not add document type headers (if missing)